You are here: Home» Information Resources» The New Zealand Building Code

 An Alternative Solution is a building design, of all or part of a building, that demonstrates compliance with the Building Code.
 It can include a material, component or construction method that differs completely or partially from the acceptable solution clauses of the building code.

-The evidence is assessed by the Building Consent Authority (BCA) who will decide whether or not to issue a building consent.
+The BCA will requires sufficient evidence that demonstrates adequate performance before issuing a building consent.
 If a dispute arises over a BCA's decision on a building consent, a "determination" may help to resolve this.
-A determination is a binding decision made by the regulator (MBIE).
-It provides a way of solving disputes or questions about the rules that apply to buildings.
+A determination is a binding decision made by the regulator, the Ministry of Business, Innovation and employment (MBIE) to solve disputes or questions about the rules that apply to buildings.
 MBIE can also initiate a determination where it believes it is necessary to achieve the aims of the Building Act.

 For more detail on structural timber see Structural Specialty Timbers and the Building Code »